Home

 Dividend Reinvestment Plans (DRIPs) are official, company sponsored programs that a number of dividend paying companies offer their retail shareholders.
 You essentially purchase at least one share directly through the company (i.e. direct purchase stocks) as opposed to going through a broker.
 The DRIP is administered by a third party organization who handles the messy accounting details involving partial share purchases, etc. Bottom line: There are no fees or commissions involved in any of this, even including initial or subsequent direct share purchases.

 Additionally, most online brokers now offer their own versions of the dividend reinvestment program.
 You still pay a commission on any shares of the stock you directly purchase, but all reinvested dividends (if you elect this automatic feature) are done commission free.
-Many brokers also allow for partial share purchases through reinvestment.
+Many brokers also allow for partial share purchases through their reinvestment process.

 The primary drawback to all this dividend reinvesting is if/when the dividend paying companies you're investing in go bankrupt or experience some other significant deterioration in their business.

 I'm not a big believer in diversification for sake of diversification.
-I believe all you really need is to focus on high quality, durable businesses with the strongest balance sheets you can find and you'll be just fine.
+I believe all you really need is to focus on high quality, durable businesses with the strongest balance sheets you can find, buy shares at a good price, and you'll be just fine.

 But there is some very real danger if you get seduced by low to mid quality companies just because they're also high yield dividend stocks.
 Look at that juicy dividend yield, you tell yourself with no small amount of lust.
 I'd sure like to reinvest that!